Which one did Jesus say? Be or become perfect?

-What is Jesus saying in Matthew 5:48, “Be ye therefore perfect, even as your Father which is in heaven is perfect”?
+In Jesus’ Sermon on the Mount, confronting the people’s self-righteousness, he said, “Be ye therefore perfect, even as your Father which is in heaven is perfect” (Matthew 5:48).

 His words are straight–forward.
 They command us to be perfect – right now.
 They leave no room for the idea of eventually becoming perfect.

 Jesus further states that our perfection is measured against the absolute perfection of Heavenly Father, not the relative perfection of humans.
 Neither is Jesus using figurative language.
 His words are simple.
 He is commanding absolute perfection right now.

 Our consciences regularly remind us that we are not perfect.
 That’s alarming because God not only commands perfection; he also condemns all who are not perfect.
 Echoing Jesus in Matthew 5, the Apostle James wrote, “For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all” (James 2:10).

 What is that passage saying?
 One sin makes us guilty of breaking all of God’s law!